-Details of the investment managers are set out in the Scheme's Investment Policy Implementation Document.
+Details of the investment managers are set out in Scheme's IPID.

-The Trustee has considered the terms governing respective pooled funds before investing and, in the case of the LDI portfolio, agreed a bespoke set of parameters governing the investment.
+The Trustee has entered into agreements with the investment managers setting out in detail the terms on which the portfolios are to be managed.
 The investment managers' primary role is the day-to-day investment management of the Scheme's investments.
 The managers are authorised under the Financial Services and Markets Act 2000 (as amended) to carry out such activities.